IvoryC/BioLockJ/mkdocs/user-guide/docs/GENERATED/biolockj.module.report.taxa/NormalizeByReadsPerMillion.md

 | *script.timeout* | _integer_ <br>Sets # of minutes before worker scripts times out.<br>*default:*  *null* |

 ## Details
+Represent each count value in the table as: counts / (total counts in sample / 1 million)
+If report log base is not null, *LogTransformTaxaTables* is added as a post-requisite to do the log transformation and *AddPseudoCount* is added as a pre-requisite before normalization to avoid taking the log of 0.
-Represent each count value in the table as: counts / (total counts in sample / 1 million) *If the pipeline input does not include at least one taxa table, then the BuildTaxaTables class is added by this module as a pre-requisite.*
+*If the pipeline input does not include at least one taxa table, then the BuildTaxaTables class is added by this module as a pre-requisite.*